Kelly Kovach Schoenly

 Kelly Kovach Schoenly is an American softball coach and former softball player.
-She has been the head softball coach at Ohio State since June 2012.
+She was the head softball coach at Ohio State from June 2012 to May 2024.
 She previously served as the head softball coach at Miami (Ohio) from 2006 to 2012.
 She has also been an assistant coach at Michigan and Penn State.

 Kovach Schoenly played college softball at the University of Michigan from 1992 to 1995.
 She was selected as a first-team NFCA All-American in 1995 and a CoSIDA Academic All-American for 1994–1995.
 She was also named the Big Ten Conference Freshman of the Year in 1992 and Big Ten Conference Pitcher of the Year in 1992 and 1995.

 Early years

 Kovach Schoenly grew up in western Pennsylvania and played softball, basketball and volleyball at Baldwin High School in suburban Pittsburgh.
 In 2012, she was inducted into the Western Pennsylvania Interscholastic Athletic League Hall of Fame.